top of page

 Now we understand that our children are fully capable of handling the small number of antigens found in even multiple vaccines.
 But you might be thinking, surely it wouldn't hurt my child if I decided to spread out the vaccines, because I'd be more comfortable with that, would it?
 Well, actually it could.
 On a couple of levels.
 Most importantly, if vaccines are delayed, children aren't protected from disease when they need protection the most.

-Another thing to understand about the vaccine schedule is, the reason they get vaccinated multiple times for the same disease is because researchers, through extensive, exhaustive studies learned that to protect our children best, with the fewest side effects, we give small doses a few times.
+Another thing to understand about the vaccine schedule is, the reason they get vaccinated multiple times for the same disease is because researchers, through extensive, exhaustive studies have learned that to protect our children best, with the fewest side effects, we give small doses a few times.
 The booster shots are required for full immunity to develop and if the shots are not given within the time frame required, your child won't be protected.
+The timing of the schedule is not random.
+Each vaccine is placed where the risk of infection begins to rise and the immune response becomes strong enough to provide protection.

-Waiting to vaccinate increases the risk of babies and children becoming really sick or even dying, if and when they are exposed.
-You want more proof that vaccines save lives?
-All we have to do is look at child mortality to understand the life saving impact of vaccines.
+If you need more proof that vaccines save lives, all we have to do is look at child mortality to understand the life-saving impact of vaccines.
 In 1990, around 93 out of every 1,000 children died before the age of five.
 Today, mortality rates are a third of that number – 37 children per 1,000.
 Much of this is because of global vaccination programs.
 Over the last 50 years, vaccines have saved 154 million lives.
 101 million of those saved were babies.

 Vaccines don't cause autism or other health catastrophes, they cause adults.